mgtrrz/echome/README.md

 # ecHome

-## About/Foreward

-ecHome is a project started in 2020 by Marcus Gutierrez and is an homage to cloud providers such as AWS.
-It aims to mimic the technologies that cloud providers use to rapidly provision virtual machines. ecHome is, at its current state, more of a demo than a product but is mostly functional but this project has always been more of an excuse to learn new technologies such as virtualization, containerization, software, etc. than it is to deliver a fully functional "cloud".

-As this project is under the MIT license, you are welcome to use my findings/code for your projects but is provided 'AS-IS'. if you would like to contribute, see the [Developing for ecHome](#developing-for-echome) section below.

 ## Introduction

-Deploy cloud images to your local home network for ultra fast provisioning of linux instances.
-ECHome allows you to bring some of the convenient cloud features such as cloud-init user-data scripts on boot, SSH key insertion, VM snapshots and image creation.
+Deploy cloud images to your local home network for ultra fast provisioning of linux instances. ecHome provides convenient cloud features such as cloud-init user-data scripts on boot, SSH key insertion, VM snapshots, and image creation.

-ecHome is an easy to deploy python docker application designed to run and manage virtual machines while exposing an HTTP API that allows management of various aspects of ecHome.
-It's responsible for managing virtual machines, ssh keys, images, users, and more while being much simpler to implement in a home-lab environment and easier to learn than more complicated cloud infrastructure alternatives such as OpenStack.
+ecHome is easy to deploy and exposes an HTTP API that allows management of virtual machines, ssh keys, images, users, and more. ecHome is also much simpler to implement in a home-lab environment and easier to learn than more complicated cloud infrastructure alternatives such as OpenStack.

 When fully setup, you can create a virtual machine in seconds from any other computer in your home with a single command: